fullstackleo777/parrot-os-fine-tuning/add-exfat-to-gparted.md

 Thank you for trying those steps!
 Since the **exFAT** option is still grayed out in GParted, let's explore a couple of alternative methods and configurations that might resolve this issue.

 ### 1. Ensure Partition is Unmounted
 Make sure that the partition you're trying to format is unmounted, as GParted won't allow you to format mounted partitions.
-To do this:
+To do this.

-- In GParted, right-click on the partition.
+- In GParted, right-click on the partition
-- If the "Unmount" option is available, select it.
+- If the "Unmount" option is available, select it

 ### 2. Run GParted with Full Root Permissions
-Even though you are using `sudo` to launch GParted, it might help to run it as a full root user to ensure there are no permission issues:
+Even though you are using `sudo` to launch GParted, it might help to run it as a full root user to ensure there are no permission issues.

-#### 1. Open the Terminal.
+#### 1. Open the Terminal
-#### 2. Run the following command to switch to the root user:
+#### 2. Run the following command to switch to the root user

    ```bash
    sudo su
    ```

-#### 3. Then start GParted from the root shell:
+#### 3. Then start GParted from the root shell

    ```bash
    gparted